ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 delete a.valueOf;

-Along with ToPrimitive conversion which actions we saw above, there is also ToObject conversion which is contrast ToPrimitive, i.e. converts the value to the object type.
+Along with ToPrimitive conversion, there is also ToObject conversion which vice-versa converts the value to the object type.

-One of explicit ways to call ToObject is to use built in Object constructor as a function (however, for some types using of Object with the new operator is also possible):
+One of explicit ways to call ToObject is to use built in Object constructor as a function (though for some types using of Object with the new operator is also possible):

 var n = Object(1); // [object Number]